 Pro Bono assistance is critical to Inner City Law Center’s ability to serve our clients.
-We have five main project areas that depend on pro bono assistance from attorneys and firms:
+We have six main project areas that depend on pro bono assistance from attorneys and firms:

 Homeless Veterans Project.
 Pro bono attorneys represent homeless veterans in connection with their disability benefits claims with the Department of Veterans Affairs, to help obtain income support, health care, and other benefits that are rightfully due to them.
 ICLC specializes in psychological trauma claims, especially Post Traumatic Stress Disorder (PTSD) arising from combat or Military Sexual Trauma (MST).
 VA benefits cases often provide opportunities to work with veterans in documenting their claims and assisting with letter briefs.
 In most cases, no litigation or hearings are involved so these matters are a good fit for transactional or litigation attorneys.
 The Project also handles matters involving discharge upgrades, ticket clearing and other veterans issues.